codelucas/newspaper/docs/user_guide/advanced.rst

 in ``newspaper/resources/text/.``

 2. Provide a way of splitting/tokenizing text in that foreign language into words.
-Here are some examples for Chinese, Arabic, English:
+`Here are some examples for Chinese, Arabic, English<https://github.com/codelucas/newspaper/blob/master/newspaper/text.py#L105>`_

 **For latin languages:**